-Southwest Kansas, Alaska, California, Hawaii, Idaho, Nevada, Oregon, and Washington
+Southwest Kansas, Alaska, California, Hawaii, Idaho, Minnesota, Nevada, Oregon, and Washington

 Call today to schedule your campus visit and get a glimpse of the K-State experience.
 We hope to welcome you soon as the newest member of our Wildcat family!

 My degree: I have a bachelor's degree in agricultural education and a minor in agronomy.